Patagonia has been around since 1973 and in that time has become a respected, loved brand that has a hugely loyal fan base.

 - Hem has a built-in drawstring for a custom sealed fit

 - Elastic cuffs keep heat trapped even during rapid movement

 - Made for use in all outdoor activities and the majority of casual winter sports

 - Weighs 11.8oz for men and 9.9oz for women

 Now, let’s get into the main benefits of this ultralight jacket.

-Don’t let the thin, sleek appearance of the Nano Puff sweater fool you into thinking that it won’t be able to put up with whatever you have to dish out like a cold weather.
-The shell of this jacket is a super lightweight recycle polyester (1.4 oz and 22D) that is rip and tear resistant.
+Don’t let the thin, sleek appearance of the Nano Puff sweater fool you into thinking that it won’t be able to put up with whatever you have to dish out like cold weather.
+The shell of this jacket is a super lightweight recycle polyester (1.4 oz and 22D) that is ripped and tear-resistant.